moby/buildkit/frontend/dockerfile/docs/reference.md

  => exporting to image                                                     0.0s
  => => exporting layers                                                    0.0s
  => => writing image sha256:1affb80ca37018ac12067fa2af38cc5bcc2a8f09963de  0.0s
- => => naming to docker.io/library/mysocatimage                            0.0s
+ => => naming to docker.io/svendowideit/ambassador                         0.0s
 ```

-By default, the build cache is based results from previous builds on the machine
+By default, the build cache is based on results from previous builds on the machine
 on which you are building.
 The `--cache-from` option also allows you to use a
 build-cache that's distributed through an image registry refer to the
 [specifying external cache sources](commandline/build.md#specifying-external-cache-sources)